'There were times I couldn't pay the Dewa bill': Kris Fade opens up about his journey to stardom

 “My starting salary was Dh13,900 a month, which I used to support my kids.
 I lived in an old home, and there were times when I couldn’t pay the Dewa bill and had to take out a loan for my rent,” Kris shared, reflecting on the financial struggles and personal challenges he faced during his early years in Dubai.

 The journey was tough, but he kept his head down and continued to focus on his goals.
 “Was there luck involved?
 Definitely.
-I think everyone who finds success has a bit of luck, but you have to create your own luck and your own opportunities,” he added.
+I think everyone who finds success has a bit of luck, but you have to create your own luck and your own opportunities."

 “Some people only see the Kris Fade of today — driving a nice car, living in a beautiful home, and travelling the world.
-But it took me a long time to get here.”
+But it took me a long time to get here," he added.

 From the lowest lows to highest highs